-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Rights and policies in respect of staff personal data are held by NHS Digital as the controller and available at the link below NHSMail Transparency Information The source of this data as a patient is your electronic patient record.
-Note that NHSMail is now provided by Microsoft.
-NHSMail Data Retention and Information Management Policy necessary for medical or social care treatment or, the management of health or social care systems and services accuracy of the data is contested, the processing is unlawful or, where we no longer need the data for the purposes of the processing.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights information is then available to practice staff & external bodies as outlined in this document.
+This data can includes video, audio and photographic evidence from remote consultations.
+Management Codes of Practice for Health and Social Care "GP records should be retained until 10 years after the patient's death or after the patient has permanently left the country, unless they remain in the UK.
+Electronic patient records must not be destroyed or deleted for the foreseeable future."
+Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services restrict the processing of your personal information where: accuracy of the data is contested, the processing is unlawful or, where we no longer need the data for the purposes of the processing.
 Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
 This right only applies where we cannot demonstrate compelling legitimate grounds for continued processing of your personal data for the purposes of direct provision of care, and compliance with a legal obligation to which we are subject.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
-You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
+You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the